Yosemite National Park

 Stay at: The Cottages of Napa Valley, which are sweet self catering cottages about two miles out of Yountville.
 This is the place for total luxury, with daily breakfast, a home BBQ and even a picnic blanket to take out for the day with you.
 Cute.

-Eat at: In St. Helena, try the newest offering from Meadowood's Michelin-starred chefs, Charter Oak, where seasonal Wine Country fare is served up family-style.
+Eat at: In St. Helena about a half hour away, try the newest offering from Meadowood’s Michelin-starred chefs, Charter Oak, where seasonal wine country fare is served family style.
 For a less formal experience, stroll through the Oxbow Public Market to try bites from local bakers, butchers and food trucks.

 Advertising